-So this is the latest chapter in our story, and our answer to all of you who have so kindly written.
-We’re living life in the slow lane, enjoying most every moment we feel energetic enough to do so, and planning for the future, albeit uncertain.
+So this is the latest chapter in our story and our answer to all of you who have so kindly written.
+We’re living life in the slow lane, enjoying almost every moment we feel energetic enough to do so, and planning for the future, albeit uncertain.
 We thank you for your letters and your prayers.

 Almost forgot to ask, “What are you up to these days?”

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!

 The daily e-zine for everyone over 50 who feels way too young to be old.